Mani007/cfundamentals/README.md

 ### Format specifier
 Tells the complier about what type of datatype is in a variable.
-Exaples: %d for integer, %f for floating point etc.
+Exaples: %d for integer, %f for floating point, %c for character, %l for long, %lf for double, %Lf for long double  etc.

+### Constants in C
+Value that cannot be changed is constants.
+>// is the keyword
+> const

+Or we can use #define
+> #define